stakater/stakater-docs/docs/content/sre/networking/hosting-dns.md

 These Certificates are generated and can be rotated automatically via Certmanager Operator whenever an Ingress is created with annotation: `cert-manager.io/cluster-issuer: <ISSUER_NAME>`

 ::: tip
-Consider using the cluster's default domain i.e. `*.kubeapp.cloud` for CI/staging envionment which are all secured by SAAP by default
+Consider using the cluster's default domain i.e. `*.kubeapp.cloud` for CI/staging environment which are all secured by SAAP by default
 :::

-If you you are doing GitOps with ArgoCD then you need to create an ArgoCD app like following that will watch cert-manager CRs and deploy them to the cluster:
+If you are doing GitOps with ArgoCD then you need to create an ArgoCD app like following that will watch cert-manager CRs and deploy them to the cluster:

 ```
 apiVersion: argoproj.io/v1alpha1